niko-la-petrovic/SteamWorkshopSubscriber/README.md

 # Motivation for making the project

 A friend was lazy to make a Steam collection of workshop items and instead wrote a list of 200 mods.
-Thanks for the idea for the project Volu.
+Thanks for the idea for the project, Volu!

 # Extending the project